Trips to Iceland for Photography Students

 A photography study tour to Iceland offers students one of the most memorable, educational trips possible.
 It is an oasis of ice, fire, glaciers, hot springs, boiling mud pools, waterfalls, lava flows, and even active volcanoes, providing a wealth of opportunities for students to perfect their skills.

 Reykjavík is the capital of Iceland which lends itself to a modern and cosmopolitan experience.
 Outside of Reykjavik, towns are small and many exist as fishing villages, farms and hamlets.
 They all offer similar, distinctive scenery, rolling ice fields, dormant lava and ash deserts and the Vatnajökull backdrop which is Europe’s largest glacier.
 All are stunning subjects for budding photographers.

-Iceland combines adventure, culture, history and learning into the perfect student tour.
+Iceland combines adventure, culture, history and learning into the perfect college photography trip.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.